 It goes without saying that we give gifts to show we care.
 But it’s equally true that the gift fully serves that purpose only if it pleases the other person, and it will please them only if they find it meaningful.

-“So, for example, even if you love French, don’t give somebody a book of French poetry in French if they don’t read French,” says psychologist Ellen Langer.
+“So, for example, even if you love French, don’t give somebody a book of French poetry in French if they don’t read French,” psychologist Ellen Langer says.

 The gifts that best show you care make the recipient feel you know who they are, Langer explains.
 “That’s why having a secretary send out gifts for you isn’t generally met with glee because the secretary doesn’t really know who your recipients are,” says Langer, a professor at Harvard University.

-When gift-giving works this dual magic, it can trigger a flood of hormones for happiness and intimacy, like the surge produced by giving birth.
+When gift giving works this dual magic, it can trigger a flood of hormones for happiness and intimacy, such as the surge produced by giving birth.

 “A huge amount of hormonal activity goes on, both when we give and when we receive,” says Mark Williams, professor of cognitive neuroscience at Macquarie University in Australia.

 The neurotransmitter serotonin, which helps us feel connected to others, also surges, as does oxytocin, the neurotransmitter that famously creates attachment and intimacy between parents and newborns.
-For them, physical touch plays a major role in triggering oxytocin, but in gifter and giftee, it’s more a metaphorical sense of “being touched” by one another thanks to a thoughtful present.
+For them, physical touch plays a major role in triggering oxytocin, but in gifter and giftee, it’s more a metaphorical sense of “being touched” by each other thanks to a thoughtful present.

-“When this neurotransmitter gets released, it opens us up and makes us more willing to share a bond with someone,” says Williams.
+“When this neurotransmitter gets released, it opens us up and makes us more willing to share a bond with someone,” Williams says.